Katitibay ka Tulos. Sakaling datnang agos! Ako'y mumunting lumot sa iyo'y pupulupot.

 THREE.

-The island of Malaya is located in a greater island cluster to the south of Thavnair.
+The island of Malaya is located in the Anguna Archipelago located to the south of Thavnair.
 Having previously been landed on by a Yedlihmadi sailor and subject to occasional trade, Thavnairian characters may have already heard of Luwalhati's tropical homeland.
 Other characters may not have heard of it at all unless they were scholars who have dipped into Thavnairian archives to discover written accounts of this far flung land.

 FOUR.